| Florida Car Accident Lawyers

 accident, a court may reduce your damage award, if it includes

-You should note that you may only file your suit within four
+medical expenses, by $1,000.
+STATUTE OF LIMITATIONS You should note that you may only file your suit within four

 years from the date of the accident.
 Florida law prohibits any